klaytn/klaytn-docs/docs/dapp/sdk/caver-js/README.md

 If `gasPrice` is not defined when you sign or submit a transaction, caver-js uses [caver.rpc.klay.getGasPrice] RPC call to set the gas price.

 After the Magma hard fork, Klaytn uses a "dynamic gas fee pricing mechanism".
 The gas price of the transaction should be higher than the base fee of the Klaytn network.
-If `gasPrice` is not defined when you sign or submit a transaction, caver-js sets the `gasPrice` field as `latestBlockHeader.baseFeePerGas * 2`.
+If `gasPrice` is not defined when you sign or submit a transaction, caver-js sets the `gasPrice` field of the transaction using `caver.rpc.klay.getGasPrice`.

 ### How to set gasPrice field